 Make sure you’re planning for student learning first and foremost, asking these questions while planning: What learning do you want students to do?
 How will students do that learning?
 What tools will they need?
 What content will be used to teach that learning skill?
 Also, never be afraid to try something new (and possibly fail at it) in your classroom.
 If the payoff is good for students, it’s worth the risk, even if you don’t implement the technique or lesson perfectly.

 We sincerely thank Terie for taking the time to share the wisdom she has gleaned during her extensive teaching career.
 At the same time, we pass along our best wishes for a successful school year.
 Visit Terie’s pinterest board, Crazy Teaching: Just Doing What Makes Sense, or connect with her via Twitter @MrsEBiology.

 Interview with Chris Mitchell, Science Teacher in Korea

 We recently interviewed Chris Mitchell, a teacher of ninth-grade Physical Science, eleventh-grade Chemistry and twelfth-grade Physics teacher in Seoul, South Korea.
-Chris attended Mount Vernon Nazarene University, where he earned a B.S. in Physical Science Education.
+Chris attended Mount Vernon Nazarene University, where he earned a Bachelor of Science (BS) in Physical Science Education.
 He has been teaching for three years.
 During our interview, we discussed Chris’ philosophy of education, the aspects of his job that he finds the most challenging, and finally, what Chris knows now that he wished he had known during his first year of teaching.

 What is a typical day like for you?